13 Things to Know Before Traveling in Albania: Prepare for a Fantastic Journey

 If you have heard of them and are ready to buy, you can purchase an epic water bottle.

-Sometimes, especially in a rural area, you will find yourself with no mode of transportation but an unmarked taxi.
+Sometimes, especially in a rural area, you will find yourself with no mode of transportation except an unmarked taxi.

 Often them knowing you are aware and have taken steps for safety will make safety all the more true.